top of page

 • 6 years from the end of the accounting period.

-Whilst certain documents may legally belong to you we may destroy correspondence and other papers that we store, electronically or otherwise, which are more than 7 years old.
+Whilst certain documents may legally belong to you, we may destroy correspondence and other papers that we store, electronically or otherwise, which are more than 7 years old, except documents we think may be of continuing significance.
 You must tell us if you require the return or retention of any specific documents for a longer period.

 In common with all accountancy and legal practices the firm is required by the Proceeds of Crime Act and the Money Laundering Regulations to: